<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 • The number of regular hours you work per week

-• Your wage per hour.
+• Your hourly wage

 Some employers like to fill in a form, so you can print or send this form to them or use an outside source to verify employment, like The Work Number.
 Your employer can provide you with the company code for future verification.
 You can write the company code, your start date, and company name on this form.